shreyasarker/shreyasarker/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Currently, I am working as a Senior Web Developer at EnerGaia Co., Ltd. I have expertize on Laravel, Vue, WordPress, MySQL, DigitalOcean, CircleCi.
-I also have a bit experience working on C#, Python, C#, ASP.Net MVC, ASP.Net Core MVC and MSSQL.
+Currently, I am working as Senior Web Developer at EnerGaia Co., Ltd. I have expertize on Laravel, Vue, WordPress, MySQL, DigitalOcean, CircleCi.
+I also have a bit experience working on Python, C#, ASP.Net MVC, ASP.Net Core MVC and MSSQL.
 It is my belief that there is always more to learn, therefore, I am enthusiastically grabbing onto new skills to my repertoire.
 So, I am currently learning MERN Stack and AWS.

 ### 🛠 &nbsp;Tech Stack